canonical/maas/src/maas-offline-docs/src/src/reference-release-notes-maas-3-3-6346.md

 ## Release history

+This section recaps the version history of MAAS version 3.3.

 ### MAAS 3.3.7 has been released

 We are happy to announce  that MAAS 3.3.7 has been released.